xalostran/mqtt_car/README.md

 Important note:

-The two folders in this project (car_subscriber and joystick_pi) should be compiled in two separate VS Code windows with the platformIO extension.
+The two folders in this project (car_subscriber and joystick_pi) should be compiled in two separate VS Code windows with the PlatformIO extension.
 If you would like to use a different board, you will need to change your [env] properties in the platform.ini file.
+This will however be taken care of when creating a new PlatformIO project from scratch.